 Runway safety survey

-Airservices is committed to improving safety in and around runways for all users.
-To support this work we are conducting an ongoing national review of runway safety issues, particularly runway incursions.
+As part of the runway safety program, Airservices is conducting an ongoing national review of runway safety issues, particularly runway incursions.

 If you have been involved in a runway incursion, you will receive a letter from Airservices and a request to complete an online Runway Safety Survey.